General Terms & Conditions: the present document titled “General Terms & Conditions for the delivery of services and/or hardware and/or software”.

 – incorrect or abnormal use or operation; negligence of the Customer or its agents; fire; power outages; accidents; use in a dusty atmosphere; static electricity; inappropriate environment; the Customer’s failure to meet specifications of the environment in which the deliverable is to be used;

-- any repair or maintenance, adjustment or alteration performed by personnel and/or subcontractors not working for the Contractor and without the permission of the Contractor, in which case the Customer bears all risks of any damages resulting therefrom;
+– any repair or maintenance, adjustment or alteration performed by personnel and/or subcontractors not working for the Service Provider and without the permission of the Service Provider, in which case the Customer bears all risks of any damages resulting therefrom;

 – Force Majeure;

 – data file recovery;